pret/pokered/README.md

 - All 217 (current) Pokemon can be obtained without the use of trading or glitches, including Mew!
 - New Pokedex entries for most Pokemon are available, sourced from the original 1996 Pokedex book by Creatures Inc., restoring a ton of old Kanto lore.
 Thanks to [Dr. Lava and Nob Ogasawara](http://lavacutcontent.com/1996-creatures-pokedex-translation-1/) for their incredible work translating and writing about it!
 - Press A beside surfable water, strength boulders or cut trees to use the HMs without needing to go into the Party menu.
+- PP symbol is displayed in the battle menu.
 - Running Shoes by holding B. Also works with the bike!
 Surf speed is also doubled.
 - Fast text has no frame delay between text scrolling, doubling the scroll speed.
 It's also been made the default option, so you don't need to go into the Options menu for it.
+- Lorelei, Bruno, and Agatha now play the Gym Leader Battle theme.
 - HP bar has been doubled in speed, having a 1 frame delay per pixel rather than 2.
 - Trainer DVs are perfect-15s.
 - The protagonist is referred to in a gender neutral manner.